CESNET/GPUJPEG/CONTRIBUTING.md

 -------------
 Following files are produced by the encoder:
 - baseline Huffman JPEG (with default Huffman tables)
-- JFIF 1.01 (YCbCr or grayscale) or Adobe (RGB)
+- JFIF 1.01 (YCbCr or grayscale), Adobe (RGB) or SPIFF (limited-range YCbCr BT.601 or BT.709)
 - using restart intervals

 The _decoder_ shall be able to decode all following files:
 - baseline Huffman JPEG
-- JFIF up to 1.02 or using Adobe header (using RGB internally).
+- JFIF up to 1.02, Adobe header (using RGB internally) or SPIFF.
 Other generic JIF files may be also possible to decode.

 Contacting us